-Free counseling services are provided for all FHU students with the focus on short-term counseling of eight sessions.
-If additional sessions are necessary, students pay based on a sliding fee scale.
+Free counseling services are provided for all FHU students with the focus on short-term counseling.
 The center also offers a referral service to local and surrounding area professionals to match the individual's needs.

-For appointments contact Carla Wadlington at a 6768 or via e-mail at cwadlington@fhu.edu.
+For appointments contact Nicole Scott, LCSW, at 6768 or via e-mail at nscott@fhu.edu.